-I'm the coordinator and advisor of the Social Responsibility & Sustainable Communities Master's program, director of the Gender & Women's Studies Program, and department head of Diversity & Community Studies, which houses those programs, along with African American Studies and Gerontology/Aging Studies.
+I'm the coordinator and advisor of the Social Responsibility & Sustainable Communities Master's program, and department head of Diversity & Community Studies, which houses the SRSC, along with African American Studies, the Center for Citizenship & Social Justice, Gender & Women’s Studies.

-The SRSC is a cohort program, which means that our students move through the degree requirements together.
-The core courses emphasize "learning in action" and the electives allow students to emphasize areas of interest—gender, aging, community planning, environment, and (crucially) sustainability as it relates to social networks and long-range, ethically sound thinking.
+The SRSC is a partial cohort program, which means that most of our students move through the degree requirements together (some may take longer due to life circumstances).
+The core courses emphasize our three themes—social justice, sustainability, and community studies—and the electives allow students to emphasize areas of interest—gender, community studies, leadership, the environment, and (crucially) sustainability as it relates to social networks and long-range, ethically sound thinking.

 It's conventional wisdom that "online courses can't replace f2f courses."
-Maybe, but online courses offer many benefits—if they're done right, and for many people.
-I enjoy the range of students we get in our online courses—from all over the country and with widely divergent backgrounds and interests.
+Maybe, but online courses offer many benefits—if they're done right.
+I enjoy the range of students we get in our online programs—from all over the country and with widely divergent backgrounds and interests.
 Our discussions are challenging and stimulating.
 As someone trained in literary studies, I've also been impressed with how well our written discussions proceed—reflection, response, questioning, disagreeing, changing—it's very rewarding.

 I love my profession and believe strongly that social change is best served by people with a sound education, with a keen understanding of how gender, race, class, and other elements of difference shape us as individuals and the worlds in which we live.
-My chapbook, Tree Forms, was published in 2011 by Finishing Line Press.
-I keep a blog at http:www.janeolmsted/wordpress.com
+My poetry collection, Seeking the Other Side, was published by Fleur de Lis Press in 2015.
+I keep a blog at http:www.janeolmsted/wordpress.com.

 download Adobe Acrobat Reader.